 - Test Scores

-Applicants must report either GRE or GMAT or MCAT scores in the application system.
+Applicants must report either GRE or GMAT or MCAT scores in the application system (including the percentiles).
 Official scores are required only after acceptance of an offer from the program.

 International applicants must self-report TOEFL or IELTS scores in the application system.
 Official scores are required only after acceptance of an offer from the program.
 The minimum internet-based (iBT) TOEFL score requirement is 90 (including sectional minimums of 22 in speaking, 22 in writing, 23 in reading and 23 in listening).
 The minimum IELTS score requirement is 7.0 in each section.